EladioAMendez/visions_align/research/landing_page_copy.md

 **Benefits:**

 *   **Break Through the Study Wall:** No more vague explanations.
 Sage delivers instant, personalized answers that *click*.
 We'll guide you, step-by-step, until you truly understand.
-(Microinteraction: Each benefit card appears with a smooth `fade-in-up` animation (MagicUI/React Bits) as the user scrolls, emphasizing clarity and progress.)

 *   **Reclaim Your Time & Sanity:** Juggling life is hard.
 Sage fits into *your* schedule, turning wasted moments into powerful study sessions.
 Five minutes waiting for coffee?
 That's a productive learning session.
 No guilt.
 Just progress.

 *   **End the Isolation, Find Your Confidence:** Studying alone is lonely.
 Sage is your infinitely patient, judgment-free study partner, available 24/7.
 Ask anything, anytime.
 Transform that imposter syndrome into unshakeable self-belief.

 *   **Pass with Peace of Mind:** Stop dreading exam day.
 Our adaptive system targets *your* weak spots, ensuring you walk into the testing center feeling prepared, capable, and deserving of success.

+**Implemented Animations:**
+- Section headline with decorative gradient underline
+- Staggered benefit cards appearance (opacity and y-position transforms)
+- Intersection Observer triggers animations as user scrolls into view
+- Subtle background gradient elements with blur effect
+- Highlight and Accent components for text emphasis

 ## 3. Social Proof (Customer Testimonials or Ratings)